johniscool1/cs-449-project/sprint0/unit_testing_ex/README.md

 ```
 cmake ..
 cmake --build .
-executable is in the debug file
 ```
+executable is in the debug folder